Cantera/cantera/doc/doxygen/yaml/specieseos.md

 <b>`special-species`</b>

-Boolean indicating whether the species is the \"special species\" in the phase.
+Boolean indicating whether the species is the "special species" in the phase.
 Default is `false`.

 <b>`multipliers`</b>